scplot(exampleAB)

 set_panel(fill = c("grey80", "white", "blue4"))

-Note: The colors are 50% transparent.
+Note: The colours are 50% transparent.
 So they might appear different.

 Themes are complete styles that define various elements of a plot.